akonwi/git-plus/README.md

 ## Usage

+# IMPORTANT:
-# IMPORTANT: Make sure your gitconfig file is configured or at least your `user.email` and `user.name` variables are initialized
+Make sure your gitconfig file is configured or at least your `user.email` and `user.name` variables are initialized.

+Also, the package currently favors an ssh setup that doesn't expect to be prompted for credentials in order to push/pull, .etc.

 ### Git-Plus Palette
 >- `Cmd-Shift-H` on MacOS